github/local-action/docs/debugging-in-vscode.md

-# Debugging in VS Code
+# Debugging in Visual Studio Code

-This package can also be used with VS Code's built-in debugging tools.
+This package can also be used with Visual Studio Code's built-in debugging tools.
 You just need to add a `launch.json` to the project containing your local action.
 The following can be used as an example.

 ```json
 {